contreras-juan/calculator_cpp/README.md

    ./bin/calculator
    ```

-2. Follow the prompts to:
+2. Follow the prompts to enter the operation to calculate or quit the interaction.
-   - Enter the first number
-   - Enter the second number
-   - Choose an operation (+, -, *, /, r)

 ### Example Usage